weecology/data-sharing-paper/data_sharing_ms.md

 In addition to following these basic rules you should also make sure to use descriptive column names [@borer2009].
 Descriptive column names can help to indicate what data is contained in each column and therefore make data interpretation errors less likely.
-As with file names spaces can cause problems for some software and should be avoided.
+As with file names, spaces can cause problems for some software and should be avoided.

 ### Use standard formats within cells